OpenTreeOfLife/reference-taxonomy/doc/scripting.md

     tax.dump('mytaxonomy/')

-The direcroty name must end with '/'.
+The directory name must end with '/'.
 The taxonomy is written to 'mytaxonomy/taxonomy.tsv', synonyms file to 'mytaxonomy/synonyms.tsv', and so on.